The IRS is hosting hiring events for the following positions:

 The IRS Schedule A Repository

-Upon receipt, the information will be uploaded to the repository and you will be sent a confirmation.
-As managers request Schedule A candidates, The Strategic Talent Analytics & Recruitment Solutions (STARS) office will provide them with qualified applicants from the repository.
+Candidates will have to opportunity to indicate the IRS Career fields in which they are interested and should upload all supporting documentation with their submission (Resume, Schedule A letter, SF-256, etc.).
+As managers request Schedule A candidates, the STARS office will provide them with qualified applicants from the repository.
 At their discretion, hiring managers may then contact selected candidates for an interview.

-After being placed in the Schedule A Repository, will STARS find me a job?
+After submitting my resume using the Schedule A Repository, will STARS find me a job on USAJOBS?

-No. Unfortunately, our office can not apply to vacancies on behalf of an Excepted Service job seeker(s) to vacancy announcements.
-Applicants, regardless of status, must independently apply to vacancies through the USAJOBS platform.
+No. Unfortunately, our office can not apply to competitive vacancy announcements on behalf of an Excepted Service job seeker(s).
+Applicants, regardless of status, must independently apply to competitive vacancies through the USAJOBS platform.
 Within USAJOBS each vacancy is labeled with a unique hiring path so applicants may determine positions that are applicable to their status.
 Please view the content here to best explain hiring pathways.